 - b.
 Only uses in the Commercial Use category are allowed as temporary mobile retail uses.
 Only Permitted Uses in the underlying zoning district are allowed.
 Limited and Special Uses are not allowed as temporary mobile retail uses.
 Restaurant/Bar and Pawnshop are not permitted as temporary mobile retail uses. - c.
 No activity shall occur outside of the enclosed sales area. - d.
 One 6-square-foot A-Frame style sign may be allowed directly in front of the temporary mobile retail vehicle. - e.
-The temporary mobile retail vehicle must be located within a parking area.
-The vehicle must not occupy parking spaces required to fulfill the minimum requirements of the principal use, unless the principal use's hours of operation do not coincide with those of the mobile retail vehicle. - f.
-Mobile retail vehicles must not occupy parking spaces that may be leased to other businesses and uses to fulfill their minimum parking requirements. - g.
+The temporary mobile retail vehicle must be located within a parking area. - f.
 Mobile retail vehicles must not occupy any handicap accessible parking space as specified in N.C.
 Gen. Stat.
-20-37.6. - #LANKe may host a mobile retail event, which consists of hosting a mobile vehicle or vehicles.
+20-37.6. - g.
+A site may host a mobile retail event, which consists of hosting a mobile vehicle or vehicles.
 A mobile retail event may include two consecutive days, but no more than two.
-A site may host a mobile retail event for a maximum of ten total events within one calendar year. - i.
+A site may host a mobile retail event for a maximum of ten total events within one calendar year. - h.
 Hours of operation are limited to the hours between 7:00 AM and 11:00 PM or the hours for a retail use in the zoning district, whichever is more restrictive.
 If the location on the lot accommodating the mobile retail vehicle is located within 150 feet of the property line of a dwelling unit, the hours of operation are limited to the hours between 9:00 AM and 9:00 PM.